 Interested in urban farming?
 Consider our apprenticeship program!

-• Apprenticeships run from April 30 through November 1, about 20 hours/week, and include a mix of instruction, farm work, market experience, and field trips.
+• Apprenticeships run from early May through early November, about 20 hours/week, and include a mix of instruction, farm work, market experience, and field trips.

 • Apprentices receive a stipend of $4000 over the course of the program.

-• Apprenticeships are open to all Lansing residents, but we especially encourage applicants who are young adults (18-25) and who live in the Urbandale Farm service neighborhood (bordered by 496, Clemens, Kalamazoo, and 127).
+• Apprenticeships are open to all Lansing-area residents, and we especially encourage applications from those who live in the Urbandale Farm service neighborhood (bordered by 496, Clemens, Kalamazoo, and 127).

 - Interest in learning how to grow and market local food, and to engage in urban farming as a community-building effort.